dividab/abstract-visuals/README.md

 ## How to publish

-The packages are published under the @promaster-sdk orgnization on npmjs.org.
+The packages are published on npmjs.org.
 To publish run this command:

 ```
 yarn publish-npm